 Macau Museum of Art

 The Macau Museum of Art is located on Xian Xinghai Avenue in the southeast part of the Macau Peninsula.
-Standing inside the Cultural Center in the Nape Area, the museum covers an area of 12,190 square yards (10,192 square meters), and the exhibition area is 4,784 square yards (4,000 square meters).
+Standing inside the Cultural Center in the Nape Area, the museum covers an area of 10,192 square meters (12,190 square yards), and the exhibition area is 4,000 square meters (4,784 square yards).
 It is the largest cultural relic museum and also the only art museum in Macau.

 The Macau Museum of Art opened to the public on March 19, 1999.
 There are many valuable cultural relics and works of art collected in the museum such as Chinese calligraphy and paintings, seals, western paintings, pottery and porcelain, and copperware.
-The museum combines eastern and western culture in a unique cultural and artistic atmosphere.
+The Museum of Art combines eastern and western culture in a unique cultural and artistic atmosphere.

 The museum's collection mainly comes from the former Luís de Camões Museum plus items donated and purchased over the years.
 Some important collections include unearthed potteries and stonewares from the Black Sand Site, Cantonese paintings and calligraphies of the Qing Dynasty (1644 - 1911), seal carvings of famous experts, and pottery and porcelain of Shiwan Town (Guangdong).
 There are also Western paintings of the 19th century plus photographic works and valuable cultural relics found in Macau and neighboring areas.
 The pottery figures of Shiwan form one of the most important collections in the world.
 Moreover, the series of early Western paintings, the modern art of Macau, poster designs and photographic works are the best representation of the development of history, culture and art of Macau.